alercebroker/pipeline/training/classifiers/README.md

     * MLP (WORK IN PROGRESS).
     * LightGBM (WORK IN PROGRESS).

-2. **Stagging_production:** This folder imports the models located in [`stagging repository`](https://github.com/alercebroker/alerce_classifiers) for training and/or inference to validate their functionality.
-The models use [`InputDTO`](https://github.com/alercebroker/pipeline/blob/main/schemas/feature_step/output.avsc) as the input format. `AstroObjects` data, provided in the [`data_acquisition folder`](https://github.com/alercebroker/pipeline/tree/main/training/classifiers/data_acquisition) is parsed into `InputDTO` to ensure compatibility with the stagging environment.
+2. **Staging_production:** This folder imports the models located in [`staging repository`](https://github.com/alercebroker/alerce_classifiers) for training and/or inference to validate their functionality.
+The models use [`InputDTO`](https://github.com/alercebroker/pipeline/blob/main/schemas/feature_step/output.avsc) as the input format. `AstroObjects` data, provided in the `data_acquisition folder` is parsed into `InputDTO` to ensure compatibility with the staging environment.
 Models available:

     * ATAT (Mbappe) (WORK IN PROGRESS).
     * HBRF (Squidward) (WORK IN PROGRESS).